Erin Lorraine Woodward

 Hubbard graduated from Black Hills State University with a degree in Mass Communications, emphasizing in photography.
 Hubbard worked at SURF for a year as a multimedia specialist before pursuing freelance full time.

-Nick lives in Rapid City with his wife, Kaylee, and their pup, Lulu.
+Nick lives in Rapid City with his wife, Kaylee, their daughter, Emmie, and their pup, Lulu.

 The scribe behind the stories is Erin Lorraine Woodward (Broberg), a writer from Spearfish, South Dakota.